vic-ma/howtodismantle.github.io/_posts/2024-06-27-Beckhoff-on-my-mind-Part-2-Writing-back-to-Twincat-PLCs.md

 ## The TwinCAT program

+In this article, we will build a calculator.
+Here's how the calculator works:
-The idea of this showcase is to build a calculcator.
-We let the user of the Peakboard app provide two numbers, send it to a TwinCAT PLC and let it sum up these numbers.
-The result is written into a third variable from where we can read it to get back the result.
-The screenshot shows the TwinCAT program.
+1. We let the user of the Peakboard app provide two numbers.
+2. We send the numbers to a TwinCAT PLC and let it sum them up.
+3. The result is written into a third variable.
+4. The Peakboard app reads from the third variable to get back the result.

+The following screenshot shows the TwinCAT program.
 Three integer variables along with exactly one line of actual code to sum them up.

 ![image](/assets/2024-06-27/010.png)

 ## The Peakboard side

-Let's switch to the Peakboard designer.
-We set up the source and can easily access the three variables.
-Although we only need the iResult we select all of them for clarity and logging purpose.
+Let's switch to Peakboard Designer.
+We set up the data source and can easily access the three variables.
+Although we only need `iResult`, we select all of them for clarity and logging purposes.

 ![image](/assets/2024-06-27/020.png)

-The next screenshot shows the canvas.
+The following screenshot shows the canvas.
 We have three text controls, two for input and one for the result.
-The result text box is directly bound to the corresponding column in the data souce.
-The table element below is only for checking how the raw data behaves.
-It's actually not necessary for this show case.
-All the magic is happening behind the "Calculate" button
+The result text box is directly bound to the corresponding column in the data source.
+The table element below is only necessary for checking how the raw data behaves.
+It's not actually necessary for our example.
+All the magic happens behind the **Calculate** button.

 ![image](/assets/2024-06-27/030.png)

 Now let's look at the process that does the actual writing.
-As we see in the screenshot, there's a Building Block available which can be used.
-It needs to know the connection, the destination variable name and the actual value, which is fed directly from the text box.
+As we see in the screenshot, there's a **Beckhoff Write variable** Building Block available that can be used.
+It takes in three arguments:
+* The connection.
+* The destination variable name.
+* The actual value, which is fed directly from the text box.

 ![image](/assets/2024-06-27/040.png)